Numerical Simulation of 2.5-Set of Iterated Ito Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Ito Expansion: Explicit One-Step Strong Numerical Schemes With Convergence Orders 1.5, 2.0, and 2.5 Based on the Unified Taylor--Ito Expansion

 In (\ref{yyy1}) and (\ref{yyy1a}):\ ${\bf x}_{\tau_j}\stackrel{\sf def}{=} {\bf x}_{j},$\ $j=0, 1,\ldots,N.$

-Obviously, by virtue of the Lyapunov inequality \cite{KlPl2} mean-square convergence implies strong con\-ver\-gence.
-As it has appeared, a rather nontrivial question is which iterated stochastic integrals (Ito or Stra\-to\-no\-vich) are preferable for numerical integration with a correct estimation of the mean-square approximation error.
-By their external view the approximations of the iterated Stratonovich stochastic integrals are simpler than the corresponding approximations of the iterated Ito stochastic integrals; see the details in Section 3 below.
+Obviously, by virtue of the Lyapunov inequality \cite{KlPl2} the mean-square convergence implies the strong con\-ver\-gence.
+As it has appeared, a rather nontrivial question is which iterated stochastic integrals (Ito or Stra\-to\-no\-vich) are preferable for the numerical integration of the Ito SDEs with a correct estimation of the mean-square approximation error.
+By their external view the approximations of the iterated Stratonovich stochastic integrals are simpler than the corresponding approximations of the iterated Ito stochastic integrals; see the details in Sections 3, 5 below.
 However, the estimation procedure of the mean-square approximation error turns out to be much easier for the iterated Ito stochastic integrals, which motivates the use of these integrals.

 Consider the explicit one-step numerical scheme for the Ito SDEs that is based on the unified Taylor--Ito expansion \cite{2006}-\cite{2018}

 where